wp-plugins/post-lists-view-custom/readme.txt

 4. Screen Custom Posts Type
 5. Screen Media Library
 6. Screen Navi Menus
+7. With MP6

 == Changelog ==

+= 1.5.4 =
+* Support on SSL.
+* Added to Custom Taxonomies on Menu.
+* Easy to set in color-coded.
+* Changed some settings method.
+* Column to hidden when plugins been deactivated.
+* Corresponds to the theme of MP6.

 = 1.5.3.2 =
 * Added a confirmation of Nonce field.